KarthiPeriyasamy26/Korber_WMS_DataModel/README.md

 9. **t_employee**: Stores employee profiles, role assignments, and work transactions.

 ### Note
 This diagram is based on my hands-on experience working with **Körber HighJump WMS** across real-world implementations.
-It serves as a reference for developers and consultants working with WMS data models.

 If you notice any mistakes or have suggestions, feel free to **open an issue or collaborate** — contributions are always welcome!